 Hence, the selected modality set of client $k$ becomes:

-With $\mathcal{M}_k$ determined, the set of modality models ready for communication to the server by the client $k$ can be defined as:
+With $\mathcal{M}^k_\gamma$ determined, the set of modality encoders ready for communication to the server by the client $k$ can be defined as:

-where the set $\Theta^k_\gamma$ represents the modality models corresponding to the top-$\gamma$ priority from $\mathbb{S}^k$.
+where the set $\Theta^k_\gamma$ represents the modality encoders corresponding to the top-$\gamma$ priority from $\mathbb{S}^k$.
 Each client will upload a data packet with various details to the server for aggregation, including model parameters $\theta^k$, modality information $m$, the number of samples $|\mathcal{D}^k_m|$, among others.
 Likewise, upon downloading from the server, this information will also be retrieved.
 Note that only model $\theta^k$ will be uploaded/downloaded to/from the server.
-The ensemble model $\omega^k$ varies across clients, determined by the unique deployment scenarios of each client, such as geographical location, operational duration, external interference, etc.
+The fusion module $\omega^k$ varies across clients, determined by the unique deployment scenarios of each client, such as geographical location, operational duration, external interference, etc.